Well, I’ve considered that I’ll soon be dead. No biggie, as I’ve got numerous options planned for my post-death life.

 - Taxidermy: I imagine being stuffed and mounted in the living room would help ease the suffering of my loved ones.
 It may also discourage Jehovah’s Witnesses from visiting.

 - Turned into decorative beads: This is an actual thing.
 Apparently, South Koreans compress the remains of the dead person into gem-like beads in different colours which are then displayed at home.
-I’d prefer to be on a belly-button ring.
+I’d prefer to be in a belly-button ring.

 - Tibetan sky burial: Sounds very glamorous.
 Actually means being left outside to be eaten by vultures.